 Whenever someone mentions VOD release windows, I am instantly transported back to a time before video on demand.

-Eventually Karate Kid made it’s way to my local video store in small-town Pennsylvania and all was well in the universe.
+In my case, the Karate Kid eventually made it’s way to my local video store in small-town Pennsylvania.
+When that day came, all was well and good in the universe.

 VOD Release Windows